Halkbank: Connection to the Geoffrey Berman-William Barr scandal

-Appeal on common law immunity decided against Halk
+Federal indictment

+The office of the United States Attorney for the Southern District of New York charged Halkbank for taking part in a scheme to evade US sanctions against Iran at the United States District Court for the Southern District of New York on 15 October 2019, with the case being assigned to judge Richard M. Berman.
+The indictment triggered a dispute between Turkey and the US.

-The Supreme Court in 2023 put back to the Second Circuit appeals court the question of common law immunity.
+The US Supreme Court in 2023 put back to the Second Circuit appeals court the question of common law immunity.
 In its appeal, Halk "argued that it should get the immunity foreign governments normally receive in U.S. courts because Turkey officially designated it as a repository for Iranian oil-sale proceeds and Turkish officials participated in the alleged scheme.
 Turkey in its legal filing said the bank was indistinguishable from its government."
 In October 2024, the appeals court turned down the appeal on the common law argument, saying "the bank’s activities were essentially commercial" and allowing the U.S. government's case to proceed.
+The Supreme Court denied Halkbank's appeal as well in October 2025.

+Halkbank and the US Department of Justice reached an agreement to drop the case in March 2026, with prosecutors citing Turkey's assistance in negotiating the release of Israeli hostages during the Gaza war and the subsequent peace agreement.
+Halkbank also agreed to work with a third party for reviewing its compliance with US sanctions and rules against money laundering.
+Berman granted the request for a 90-day pause for the review on 11 March.
+The case was dismissed on 17 June, with Berman ruling had met the conditions for compliance.